Sihinayaki Adare

 Sihinayaki Adare (Love is a Dream) (සිහිනයකි ආදරේ) is a 2024 Indian-Sri Lankan Sinhalese language romantic drama film co-directed by Sarov Shanmugam and Donald Jayantha.
 The film is co-produced by Raja Sadesh Kumar and Srimathi Sadesh Kumar.
 It stars Hemal Ranasinghe and Pooja Umashankar (in her comeback role) in lead roles along with Uddika Premarathna, Sheshadri Priyasad, Lucky Dias, Mahendra Perera in supportive roles.
-The film is the remake of 2013 South Indian film Raja Rani directed by Atlee.
+The film is the remake of 2013 Indian Tamil film Raja Rani directed by Atlee.

 Plot

 The film revolves around Rehan and Jennifer, who married without the interest, but face many challenges in their disturbing change of lives.